Using our Flat Electrodes to silver plate larger areas

 Once all traces of the varnish are removed, clean and activate the surface thoroughly with MPU.
 To complete the job of activating the surface, fit the Flat Stainless Steel Electrode to the red lead and soak the swab as usual with ActiClean.
 Set the rectifier to 8v and ActiClean the piece thoroughly.

 Prepare your Silver Brush Plating Solution by mixing it with our Thickener.
 Now fit the Flat Platinum Electrode and start plating with the thickened silver solution.
 You’ll immediately notice how quickly and efficiently the silver goes on to the surface of your piece.

 To further increase the speed of plating, increase the cushioning effect of the swab by putting on an Extra Large Flat Swab.
 This will help you get into any deep recesses.

-There a a number of ways of finishing the surface of the piece, depending on the final efect you’re after.
-If you want a high, brilliant shine, Goddards Silver Polish is a good choice.
+There a a number of ways of finishing the surface of the piece, depending on the final effect you’re after.
+If you want a high, brilliant shine, Spa Plating Silver and Gold Cloth is a good choice.
 It will bring out the reflectivity of the silver and help to protect the surface from oxidisation.